bioexcel/2020_06_09_online_ambertools4cp2k/_episodes/07-therm.md

  &cntrl
   imin=0,                   !
 Run molecular dynamics.
   ntx=1,                    !
 Initial file contains coordinates, but no velocities. irest=0,                  !
-Do not restart the simulation nstlim=15000,             !
+Do not restart the simulation, (only read coordinates from the coordinates file) nstlim=15000,             !
 Number of MD-steps to be performed. dt=0.002,                 !
 Time step (ps) ntf=2, ntc=2,             !
 Constrain lengths of bonds having hydrogen atoms (SHAKE)